ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SymbioToSolManDiagramSynchronization.md

-# Symbio to SolMan diagram synchronization
+# Symbio to SAP Solution Manager diagram synchronization

-In this article you will be introduced with the basics of how Symbio diagram elements are synchronized to Solution Manager.
+In this article you will be introduced with the basics of how Symbio diagram elements are synchronized to SAP Solution Manager.
 ***
-## Synchronizing basic elements from Symbio to SolMan
+## Synchronizing basic elements from Symbio to SAP Solution Manager

 ### Events

-All events from Symbio will be synchronized to adequate SolMan event:
+All events from Symbio will be synchronized to adequate SAP Solution Manager event:

  1. StartEvent => StartEvent
  2. IntermediateEvent => IntermediateEvent